Extend the tool

 Prohibited extension methods

 Since the Data Migration Tool and Magento 2 are constantly evolving, existing steps and handlers are subject to change.
-We highly recommend not overriding the behaviour of steps like the Map Step, URL Rewrite Step, and handlers by extending their classes.
+We highly recommend not overriding the behavior of steps like the Map Step, URL Rewrite Step, and handlers by extending their classes.

 Some steps do not support mapping and cannot be changed without altering the code.
 You can either write an extra step that changes data at the end of migration or create a GitHub issue and ask for a new extension point on the existing step.